Hutton Cranswick: History

+The name Hutton derives from the Old English hōhtūn meaning 'settlement on a hill spur'.
+The name Cranswick probably derives from the Old English cranswīc meaning 'crane trading settlement', though it may derive from Cranocswīc meaning 'Cranoc's trading settlement'.

-Hutton Cranswick is listed in the Domesday Book.
+Hutton Cranswick is listed in the Domesday Book of 1086.

 Within the village is the remnant of a 13th-century monastic moat beside Sheepman Lane, marking the site of a former Cistercian Grange belonging to Meaux Abbey near Beverley.

 Less than 1 mi north-west of Hutton are the remnants of Howe Hill Bronze Age round barrow.
 The 75 ft diameter mound was excavated in 1892.
 Flint articles were found, and evidence of previous disturbance of the site, including burnt bones and a food vessel indicating a burial site.
 The mound later might have been used as a moot hill local meeting place.
 At the same site, to the north-west of Old Sunderlandwick Lane, is earthwork evidence of the deserted medieval village of Sunderlandwick—a settlement mentioned in the Domesday survey—with enclosures, hollow ways, ridges and furrows, and ditches.

 In 1823 Hutton Cranswick was a civil parish in the Wapentake of Harthill.
 The parish church was under the patronage of Lord Hotham.
 There existed a Methodist chapel and a Sunday school.
 Population at the time was 917.
 Occupations included 19 farmers, two blacksmiths, two wheelwrights, two joiners, three shoemakers, four shopkeepers, three tailors, a rope maker, a butcher, a corn miller, and the landlords of The Pack Horse and the Decoy Inn public houses.
 Two carriers operated between the village and Hull, Beverley, and Driffield once a week.

 The village railway station opened in 1846, as part of the Scarborough Branch Railway.

 Under 1 mile south-west of Cranswick is the site of the Second World War military airfield RAF Hutton Cranswick, operational between 1942 and 1946.
 Aerial photographs show indications of landing strips and hangars.

 The village's history is detailed in the locally authored A Tale of Two Villages, Hutton and Cranswick, a book written in 1980 and updated in 2000.